fix-macosx/yosemite-phone-home/README.md

 This repository provides a corpus of network communications automatically sent to Apple by a standard installation of OS X Yosemite.

-This was collecte using our
+This was collected using our
 [Net Monitor](https://github.com/fix-macosx/net-monitor) toolkit; more information regarding usage and methodology is provided below.

 Using this data, we can trace the lifecycle of user identifying data